List of tallest buildings in Moscow

-Moscow, the capital and largest city of Russia, is home to 12,719 completed high-rises, 22 of which stand taller than 183 m.
+Moscow, the capital and largest city of Russia, is home to 12,719 completed high-rises, 42 of which stand taller than 183 m.
 The tallest building in the city is the 101-story East Tower of the Federation Tower complex, which rises 373.7 m in the Moscow International Business Center (MIBC) and was completed in 2016.
 The Federation Tower was the tallest building in Europe upon its completion, and remained the tallest building until 5 October 2017 when it was surpassed by the Lakhta Center in Saint Petersburg, Russia.
 The second, third, and fourth-tallest buildings in Moscow are the South Tower of OKO, Neva Towers 2, and the Mercury City Tower, respectively, with OKO and Mercury City Tower also held the position of the tallest building in Europe.
-As of January 2021, Moscow had 50 buildings at least 150 m tall.
+As of November 2025, Moscow had 124 buildings at least 150 m tall.

-The first skyscrapers to be completed in Moscow are the Stalinist-style Seven Sisters, designed between 1947 and 1953.
-Among them, the Kotelnicheskaya Embankment Building and the main building of Moscow State University became the tallest buildings in Europe respectively, from 1952 to 1990, when it was surpassed by the Messeturm in Frankfurt, Germany.
 In 1992, the Moscow government conceived the MIBC as a new business district for the city, and would culminate in becoming the center where many of Europe's tallest buildings would be built.
 In 2005, the Triumph Palace (not in the MIBC) surpassed the Commerzbank Tower in Frankfurt as the tallest building in Europe until almost two years later.
 From 2007 to 2017, skyscrapers based in the MIBC would continuously succeed each other as the tallest building in Europe (with the exception of The Shard based in London, United Kingdom from 2011 to 2012).

 Several new skyscrapers that were completed since 2017 include the Neva Towers and Nebo.
-Skyscrapers that are under construction as of January 2021 include the Capital Towers and the Grand Tower, as well as the One Tower, which is set to become the city's tallest building.
+Skyscrapers that are under construction as of January 2021 include the Capital Towers and the Grand Tower.
+With six "supertall" skyscrapers above 300 m (984 ft) in height, Moscow is tied with Changsha, Hong Kong, Kuala Lumpur, and Nanning as the city with the ninth most supertall skyscrapers in the world.

+History

+Medieval and early modern period

+During the medieval and early modern periods, Moscow's skyline was dominated by religious architecture and fortifications.
+The Ivan the Great Bell Tower, originally shorter, was significantly increased in height during the reign of Boris Godunov in 1600, ultimately standing at approximately 81 meters (266 ft).
+This tower, located within the Kremlin, was the tallest structure in Russia for many years, symbolizing Moscow's political and spiritual authority.

+1800s–1900s

+Moscow's earliest notable high-rise buildings emerged in the late 19th century, with the Cathedral of Christ the Saviour completed in 1883.
+Standing at 103 meters (338 ft), it became the tallest structure in Moscow at that time.
+Designed in a neo-Byzantine style, it symbolized the Russian victory over Napoleon in 1812.
+However, in 1931, the cathedral was demolished under Soviet orders and replaced by the Moskva Pool, the world's largest open-air swimming pool.
+It was later rebuilt and restored directly at its original location in the 1990s, reopening in 2000.